Nesebar: Antiquity

 Originally a Thracian settlement, known as Mesembria, the town became a Greek colony when settled by Dorians from Megara at the beginning of the 6th century BC, then known as Mesembria.
 It was an important trading centre from then on and a rival of Apollonia (Sozopol).
 It remained the only Dorian colony along the Black Sea coast, as the rest were typical Ionian colonies.
 At 425-424 BC the town joined the Delian League, under the leadership of Athens.

 Remains date mostly from the Hellenistic period and include the acropolis, a temple of Apollo and an agora.
 A wall which formed part of the Thracian fortifications can still be seen on the north side of the peninsula.

 Bronze and silver coins were minted in Mesembria since the 5th century BC and gold coins since the 3rd century BC.
-The town fell under Roman rule in 71 BC, yet continued to enjoy privileges such as the right to mint its own coinage.
+The town fell under Roman rule in 71 BC, yet continued to enjoy privileges such as the right to mint its own coinage.???

 Medieval era

 It was one of the most important strongholds of the Eastern Roman Empire from the 5th century AD onwards, and was fought over by Byzantines and Bulgars, being captured and incorporated in the lands of the First Bulgarian Empire in 812 by Khan Krum after a two-week siege only to be ceded back to Byzantium by Knyaz Boris I in 864 and reconquered by his son Tsar Simeon the Great.
 During the time of the Second Bulgarian Empire it was also contested by Bulgarian and Byzantine forces and enjoyed particular prosperity under Bulgarian tsar Ivan Alexander (1331–1371) until it was conquered by Crusaders led by Amadeus VI, Count of Savoy in 1366.
 The Bulgarian version of the name, Nesebar or Mesebar, has been attested since the 11th century.

 Monuments from the Middle Ages include the 5–6th century Stara Mitropoliya ("old bishopric"; also St Sophia), a basilica without a transept; the 6th century church of the Virgin; and the 11th century Nova Mitropoliya ("new bishopric"; also St Stephen) which continued to be embellished until the 18th century.
 In the 13th and 14th century a remarkable series of churches were built: St Theodore, St Paraskeva, St Michael St Gabriel, and St John Aliturgetos.

+The city was conquered by the Ottomans during the Bulgarian-Ottoman wars, but was then returned to the Byzantine Empire by the terms of the 1403 Treaty of Gallipoli.

 Ottoman rule

 The capture of the town by the Ottoman Empire in 1453 marked the start of its decline, but its architectural heritage remained and was enriched in the 19th century by the construction of wooden houses in style typical for the Bulgarian Black Sea Coast during this period.
 At the early 19th century many locals joined the Greek patriotic organization, Filiki Eteria, while at the outbreak of the Greek War of Independence (1821) part of the town's youth participated in the struggle under Alexandros Ypsilantis.

-Nesebar was a kaza centre in İslimye sanjak of Edirne Province before 1878.
+Nesebar (Misivri) was a kaza centre in İslimye sanjak of Edirne Province before 1878.